Deleting a Worker Node

 Cordoning

 Cordoning is the name given to marking a worker node in a Kubernetes cluster as unschedulable.
-Cordoning a worker node prevents the kube-scheduler from placing new pods onto that node, but does not affect existing pods on the node.
+Cordoning a worker node prevents the kube-scheduler from placing new pods onto that node, but doesn't affect existing pods on the node.
 Cordoning a worker node is a useful preparatory step before terminating the node to perform administrative tasks (such as node deletion, scaling down a node pool, and changing placement configuration).
 For more information, see Manual Node Administration in the Kubernetes documentation.

 Draining